R & D of prototype iTOF-MRPC at CEE: Design and Test of high time resolution MRPC

 \subsection{iTOF-MRPC prototype}

-MRPC is a well-known gas detector for its good time resolution, high detection efficiency,easy large-area production, and low price.
-The main factors relevant for the time resolution of MRPC can be factorized as \cite{Gonzaz_2017}.
+A MRPC\cite{zeballos1996new} is gas detector well-known for owing to its good time resolution, high detection efficiency, easy large-area production, and low price.
+The main factors relevant to the time resolution of the MRPC can be factorised as \cite{Gonzaz_2017}:

-where $N_{gap}$ and $d_{gap}$ represent the number and width of gas gaps, respectively. $\alpha-\eta$ is the effective Townsend coefficient, $\lambda$ is the mean free path of ionization, $v$ is the drift velocity and $U$ is a factor of order 1 that accounts for the avalanche statistics.
-In fact, $d_{gap}$ and $\alpha-\eta$ are not independent variables.Their product $\left(\alpha-\eta\right)d_{gap}$ is the natural logarithm of the gas gain for an avalanche developed over a given distance, which is limited by the onset of streamers.
-Therefore, a narrower gas gap leads to a larger maximum ($\alpha-\eta$) $d_{gap}$ value, and consequently better time resolution\cite{peskov2018resistive}.
+where $N_{gap}$ and $d_{gap}$ represent the number and width of gas gaps, respectively. $\alpha-\eta$ is the effective Townsend coefficient, $\lambda$ is the mean free path of ionisation, $v$ is the drift velocity, and $U$ is a factor of order one that accounts for the avalanche statistics.
+However, the two parameters ($d_{gap}$ and $\alpha-\eta$) are correlated.
+Their product $\left(\alpha-\eta\right)d_{gap}$ is the natural logarithm of the gas gain for an avalanche developed over a given distance, which is limited by the onset of streamers.
+Therefore, a narrower gas gap leads to a larger maximum ($\alpha-\eta$) $d_{gap}$ value, and consequently, better time resolution\cite{peskov2018resistive}.